cats-of-the-world/boitata/docs/src/reference/blueprints.md

   - {from: verify, when: success, to: END}   # finish on success
 ```

-Several edges sharing a `when` **fan out** (parallel super-steps); a status with
+Several edges sharing a `when` fan out (parallel super-steps); a status with no
-no edge yields an empty set and that path ends.
+edge yields an empty set and that path ends.

 ## Execution model

-- **Parallel super-steps.** Edges that fan out from one node run concurrently
+- Parallel super-steps.
+Edges that fan out from one node run concurrently
   (fan-out / fan-in).
-- **Checkpoint + retry.** A failing super-step can be retried, each attempt
+- Checkpoint and retry.
+A failing super-step can be retried, each attempt
   restoring the pre-step state from an in-memory checkpoint.
 Bounded by
   `blueprint_max_retries`.
-- **Step limit.** Cyclic graphs are bounded by `blueprint_max_steps`.
+- Step limit.
+Cyclic graphs are bounded by `blueprint_max_steps`.
-- **Human-in-the-loop.** A `human` node with `mode: approval` prompts for a
+- Human-in-the-loop.
+A `human` node with `mode: approval` prompts for a yes/no;
-  yes/no; an affirmative reply routes onward, anything else ends the run.
+  an affirmative reply routes onward, anything else ends the run.
+Requires an
-  Requires an interactive stdin — on a non-interactive run the approval node
+  interactive stdin; on a non-interactive run the approval node errors rather
-  errors rather than proceeding unattended.
+  than proceeding unattended.

 > Human-in-the-loop nodes are not yet supported over the
 > [web UI](../interfaces/server.md).